karpanai/karpanai-web/data/blog/2005/10/07/meet-the-bloggers.md

 [Dilip](http://dcubed.blogspot.com): “*Did you say poorly academic?
 How can the poor think of academics when their houses are being destroyed?*”

 [Rohan](http://indiauncut.blogspot.com/2005/01/plagiarism-in-indian-blogosphere.html): “*Who said something about letting the poor be?
-Haven’t we done that enough already?
+Haven't we done that enough already?
 We should give up our houses for them for this city runs on their sweat.
 I took a train journey through India last week, and there was this poor lady who grinned at me through her tears of hunger.
 She had a red saree on her, how ironic.*”

 [Dilip](http://dcubed.blogspot.com): “*Yes, exactly.*”